 Wired for Engine Kill

-For singlehanders and solo fisherman, the ALERT Man-Overboard Alarm System can be wired to shut off the engine in the event of a fall-overboard, enabling the man overboard to get back to the boat.
+For single-handers and solo fishermen, the ALERT Man-Overboard Alarm System can be wired to shut off the engine in the event of a fall overboard, enabling the man overboard to get back to the boat.

 Plot Overboard Waypoint

 The ALERT418 Man-Overboard Receiver can easily connect to a compatible plotter to instantly mark the location of the fall overboard.
-Sending a NMEA 0183 compliant sentence, compatible chartplotting software will display the location of the incident.
+Sending an NMEA 0183 compliant sentence, compatible chart plotting software will display the location of the incident.

 The ALERT418 Receiver can be directly wired to the boat’s 12-volt wiring system or connected via an optional 110-volt power supply.